Adipa-G/azure-experiments/azure-container-apps-in-vnet-behind-apim-and-app-gateway/Readme.md

     .\openssl.exe genrsa -des3 -out root-ca.key 4096
     #2.
 Create and self sign the root certificate.
 When prompted enter common name as "internal".
     .\openssl.exe req -x509 -new -nodes -key .\root-ca.key -sha256 -days 1024 -out .\root-cert.crt
     #3.
-Create the .cer file from the root certificate.
-    .\openssl.exe x509 -inform pem -in .\root-cert.crt -outform der -out .\root-cert.cer
-    #4.
 Create a PFX file
     .\openssl.exe pkcs12 -export -out .\root-cert.pfx -inkey .\root-ca.key -in .\root-cert.crt
     ```
   * Second step is to create the signing request and generate the wild card certificate.
 For this step, the common name is used as `*.vnet.internal`.